cordova-sms/cordova-sms-plugin/readme.md

 phonegap-sms-plugin
 =====================

-Note.
-I'm still testing the iOS portion of this plugin.

 This Android Phonegap plugin allows you to easily send SMS in android using both native SMS Manager or by invoking the default android SMS app.
 This plugin works with PhoneGap 3.x version.

-This was forked from https://github.com/javatechig/phonegap-sms-plugin so that I could upgreade it to phonegap 3.0.
+The Android portion was forked from https://github.com/javatechig/phonegap-sms-plugin by javatechig and then modified to upgrade it to phonegap 3.0.

+The iOS portion was copied from https://github.com/phonegap/phonegap-plugins by Jesse MacFadyen and then modified slightly to work with this plugin and phonegap 3.x.

 Installation
 =================